 A pacifier is generally safe for children and does not lead to delayed teething (14).
 However, using dirty pacifiers or their improper or excessive use may cause infections and injuries leading to tooth decay, misaligned teeth, and other oral health problems in later stages of the child’s life (15) (16).

 If your baby hasn’t grown their teeth, do not hit the panic button, as late teething in babies is not uncommon.
+Remember, baby teething can vary among infants.
 Since babies develop at their own pace, a few may show signs of delayed teething.
-However, delay in the teething process could hinder their nutritional intake and affect their overall growth and development.
+Late or delayed teething could hinder a baby’s nutritional intake and affect their overall growth and development.
+Hence, determining the precise cause of the delay is essential.
 The delayed tooth growth could be benign, but sometimes it may call for medical attention.
-Hence, be patient and consult a doctor if they do not grow teeth even after 12 months of age.
+Hence, be patient and consult a doctor if they do not grow teeth even after they are 12 months old.

 Infographic: Common Misconceptions About Delayed Teething